General Data Protection Regulation UK: what businesses need to know

 The jurisdictional scope of the UK GDPR includes all organizations that process personal data that:

-• Are based in the UK (that is, England, Scotland, Wales, and Northern Ireland).
+• Are established in the UK (England, Scotland, Wales, and Northern Ireland).

 Industry-specific compliance considerations